-

 Ms. Inna Kovrigina, M.Sc.

 Lab technician.
 Inna received her M.Sc. in Biology and Chemistry from Tver State University, Russia.
-In 2000, Inna worked as a researcher and lab technician in the Medicine Faculty at the Hebrew university.
-Inna worked as a lab technician in Pharmaseed ltd from 2003 to 2013, a position in which she was responsible for formulation unit in the GLP lab.
+In 2000, Inna worked as a researcher and lab technician in the Faculty of Medicine at the Hebrew University.
+Inna worked as a lab technician at Pharmaseed Ltd from 2003 to 2013, a position in which she was responsible for the formulation unit in the GLP lab.

 E-mail: inna.ko777@gmail.com